kobiOGUA/CampusHire/replit.md

 3. For admin access, use `/admin_register.html` (one-time setup)

 ## Recent Changes
+- November 20, 2025: Comprehensive project audit and fixes
+  - Fixed profile picture upload to properly convert images to base64 and store in Firebase
-- November 20, 2025: Configured for Replit environment with Python HTTP server on port 5000
+  - Configured for Replit environment with Python HTTP server on port 5000
+  - Added deployment configuration for static hosting
+  - Cleaned up duplicate project folder and unnecessary files
+  - Verified all pages load correctly with no LSP errors
+  - Confirmed Firebase authentication and Firestore integration working properly